 Allison Pari didn’t intend for her comment to be taken seriously.

-Pari had graduated in 2012 from The Master’s University with a degree in communication.
+Pari graduated in 2012 from The Master’s University with a degree in communication.
 She went on to study history at Cal State Northridge.
-So, when she told her mother, Cheryl, in 2017 that given a do-over she would have majored in science and pursued veterinary medicine, Pari wasn’t plotting a return to school.
+So, when she told her mother, Cheryl, in 2017 that given a do-over, she would have majored in science and pursued veterinary medicine, Pari wasn’t plotting a return to school.
 She was simply reflecting on what might have been.

 Cheryl didn’t see it that way.